COR Healthcare Medical Associates

 If you have a congenital heart defect or a heart disorder, you might need to take blood-thinning medications called anticoagulants.
-Managing these medications requires expert monitoring, which the experienced team of board-certified cardiologists at COR Healthcare Medical Associates in Torrance, San Pedro, Redondo Beach and Manhattan Beach, California, can provide.
+Managing these medications requires expert monitoring, which the experienced team of board-certified cardiologists at COR Healthcare Medical Associates in Torrance, San Pedro, Redondo Beach, Manhattan Beach and El Segundo, California, can provide.
 They have considerable expertise in anticoagulation management to make sure you stay healthy and are on the best dose for your circumstances.
 Call our Los Angeles offices today for more information or book an appointment online.

 Anticoagulants are medications that thin your blood.
 You might need to take blood thinners because of: